yuno-payments/yuno-docs/reference/Payments/payment-examples/bank-transfer-copy.md

 To test the creation of each payment, you can copy the content from the request code and use it on your machine or paste it on the [Create Payment](ref:create-payment) endpoint to test using Readme.

+> 🚧 Important
+>
+> Some payment methods and providers may only be available in specific countries and/or currencies.
+Make sure you choose the right provider for your needs.

 ## Bank Transfer available examples

 <HTMLBlock>{`